 Declutter Motivation: How To Declutter The Junk Drawer

-If you’re struggling to know how to declutter the junk drawer we will talk you through the steps and give you the declutter motivation you need to take to banish kitchen clutter forever!
+If you’re struggling to know where to start to declutter the junk drawer we will talk you through some simple steps

 I just want to throw it out there, that it is virtually impossible to organise clutter.